ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     Pairs are looked-up constrained by following requirements:
      - relative orientation (geometry) which may be set by --geometry or -R (see section OPTIONS subsection ``Filtering and ranking options'')
-     - distance between lowest position of plus-stranded read and highest position on minus-stranded one should be in range [ $a - $m ; $b + $m ] where $a, $b and $m are arguments of parameters -D $a-$b -m $m.
+     - distance between lowest position of the two reads and highest position of the two reads one should be in range [ $a - $m ; $b + $m ] where $a, $b and $m are arguments of parameters -D $a-$b -m $m.

     If pair has no hits which comply constraints mentioned above, individual hits for the pair components still will be reported.
+Also for each component unpaired hits better then the best paired hit will be reported.

     Paired reads have one ID per pair.
 Individual reads in this case do not have individual ID, although report provides info which component(s) of the pair produce the hit.

-SODIUM BISULFITE TREATMENT (Development)
+SODIUM BISULFITE TREATMENT
     To discover methylation state of DNA sodium bisulfite curation may be used before producing reads.
 In order to simulate this procedure oligoFAR has special mode, which may be turned on by: